ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-3-1.md

-Chapter 3: Understanding Individual and Team Strengths: Identifying Individual Strengths and Skills
+Identifying Individual Strengths and Skills
 ===================================================================================================

 In this chapter, we will explore the importance of understanding individual and team strengths as a strategy for empowering teams.
 We will discuss the benefits of such knowledge, as well as strategies for identifying individual strengths and skills in your workplace.